 Armed conflict in eastern Ukraine erupted in early 2014 following Russia’s annexation of Crimea.
-The previous year, protests in Ukraine’s capital Kyiv against Ukrainian President Viktor Yanukovych’s decision to reject a deal for greater economic integration with the European Union (EU) were met with a violent crackdown by state security forces.
+The previous year, protests in Ukraine’s capital, Kyiv, against Ukrainian President Viktor Yanukovych’s decision to reject a deal for greater economic integration with the European Union (EU) were met with a violent crackdown by state security forces.
 The protests widened, escalating the conflict, and President Yanukovych fled the country in February 2014.

-Armed conflict in the region quickly broke out between Russian-backed forces and the Ukrainian military.
-Moscow denied military involvement, though both Ukraine and NATO reported the buildup of Russian troops and military equipment near Donetsk and Russian cross-border shelling immediately after Russia annexed Crimea.
-The conflict transitioned to an active stalemate, with regular shelling and skirmishes occurring along the front line that separated Russian- and Ukrainian-controlled border regions in the east.
+Armed conflict in the regions quickly broke out between Russian-backed forces and the Ukrainian military.
+Russia denied military involvement, but both Ukraine and the North Atlantic Treaty Organization (NATO) reported the buildup of Russian troops and military equipment near Donetsk and Russian cross-border shelling immediately following Crimea’s annexation.
+The conflict transitioned to an active stalemate, with regular shelling and skirmishes occurring along frontlines separating Russian- and Ukrainian-controlled eastern border regions.

 In January 2018, the United States imposed new sanctions on twenty-one individuals–including a number of Russian officials–and nine companies linked to the conflict in eastern Ukraine.
-In March 2018, the State Department approved the sale of anti-tank weapons to Ukraine, the first sale of lethal weaponry since the conflict began.
+In March 2018, the U.S. Department of State approved the sale of anti-tank weapons to Ukraine, the first sale of lethal weaponry since the conflict began.
 In October 2018, Ukraine joined the United States and seven other NATO countries in a series of large-scale air exercises in western Ukraine.
-The exercises came after Russia held its annual military exercises in September 2018, the largest since the fall of the Soviet Union.
+The exercises came after Russia held its own annual military exercises in September 2018, the largest since the fall of the Soviet Union.

-In late March 2022, Russia announced that it would “reduce military activity” near Kyiv and Chernihiv.
 As the initial Russian invasion slowed, long-range missile strikes caused significant damage to Ukrainian military assets, urban residential areas, and communication and transportation infrastructure.
 Hospitals and residential complexes also sustained shelling and bombing attacks.
+In late March 2022, Russia announced that it would “reduce military activity” near Kyiv and Chernihiv.
 By April 6, Russia had withdrawn all troops from Ukraine’s capital region.
-In the aftermath of the Russian withdrawal from Kyiv’s surrounding areas, Ukrainian civilians described apparent war crimes committed by Russian forces including accounts of summary executions, torture, and rape.
+In the aftermath of the Russian withdrawal from Kyiv’s surrounding areas, Ukrainian civilians described apparent war crimes committed by Russian forces, including accounts of summary executions, torture, and rape.

 For CFR's full coverage of Ukraine, please visit our topic page.